Bone-Derived Hormone Reverses Age-Related Memory Loss in Mice

 “Our laboratory’s long-term interest in the biology of memory and our recent work on age-related memory loss made this a natural collaboration with the Karsenty laboratory, with its background work on osteocalcin,” said Eric Kandel, MD, co-director of the Mortimer B. Zuckerman Mind Brain Behavior Institute at Columbia and a senior investigator at the Howard Hughes Medical Institute.
 Dr. Kandel was awarded a share of the 2000 Nobel Prize in Physiology or Medicine for his studies of the molecular basis of learning and memory.

 The study is titled “Gpr158 mediates osteocalcin’s regulation of cognition.”
-The other contributors are Lori Khrimian (CUMC), Arnaud Obri (CUMC), Mariana Ramos-Brossier (Institut Necker-Enfants Malades, France Institut National de la Santé et de la Recherche Médicale, France Université Paris Descartes, Sorbonne Paris Cité, France), Audrey Rousseaud (Institut Necker-Enfants Malades, France Institut National de la Santé et de la Recherche Médicale, and France Université Paris Descartes, Sorbonne Paris Cité), Stéphanie Moriceau (Institut Necker-Enfants Malades, France Institut National de la Santé et de la Recherche Médicale, and France Université Paris Descartes, Sorbonne Paris Cité), Anne-Sophie Nicot (Grenoble Institute des Neurosciences and INSERM, Grenoble, France), Paula Mera (CUMC), Stylianos Kosmidis (CUMC), Theodoros Karnavas (CUMC), Frederic Saudou (Grenoble Institute des Neurosciences, INSERM, and CHU Grenoble Alpes), Xiao-Bing Gao (Yale University School of Medicine), and Franck Oury (Institut Necker-Enfants Malades).
+The other contributors are Lori Khrimian (CUIMC), Arnaud Obri (CUIMC), Mariana Ramos-Brossier (Institut Necker-Enfants Malades, France Institut National de la Santé et de la Recherche Médicale, France Université Paris Descartes, Sorbonne Paris Cité, France), Audrey Rousseaud (Institut Necker-Enfants Malades, France Institut National de la Santé et de la Recherche Médicale, and France Université Paris Descartes, Sorbonne Paris Cité), Stéphanie Moriceau (Institut Necker-Enfants Malades, France Institut National de la Santé et de la Recherche Médicale, and France Université Paris Descartes, Sorbonne Paris Cité), Anne-Sophie Nicot (Grenoble Institute des Neurosciences and INSERM, Grenoble, France), Paula Mera (CUIMC), Stylianos Kosmidis (CUIMC), Theodoros Karnavas (CUIMC), Frederic Saudou (Grenoble Institute des Neurosciences, INSERM, and CHU Grenoble Alpes), Xiao-Bing Gao (Yale University School of Medicine), and Franck Oury (Institut Necker-Enfants Malades).

 This work was supported by grants from the National Institutes of Health (2P01 AG032959-06A1), the Columbia Aging Center, Fondation pour la Recherche Medicale, Human Frontier Scientific Program, Philippe Foundation, and the Howard Hughes Medical Institute.